sam-goodwin/punchcard/docs/4-shapes.md

 });
 ```

-As opposed to something opaque like a `string` or `Buffer`, as it would ordinarily be?
+As opposed to the boiler-plate and opaque types when using the low-level AWS SDK:

 ```ts
 const sns = new AWS.SNS();